 Miss Clarke became Headmistress.
 She had first come to the School as a teacher, but had subsequently left to study Law and was called to the Bar.
 Returning to teaching she had risen to become Vice-Principal of Cheltenham Ladies’ College.

-The new Library was opened (originally conceived as a Chapel).
+The new Library (now the Art wing) was opened (originally conceived as a Chapel).

 The Chapel was built and dedicated by Archbishop Fisher.

 Princess Benedikte of Denmark became a pupil.